Phoenix waste water recovery, Tres Rios, Arizona, USA. Oct 2006.

-HERB : A perenial herb restricted to damp places near ponds and cienegas.
+HERB : A perennial herb restricted to wet soil near ponds and cienegas.

-LEAVES: Broadly elyptic, rather large leaves mostly from a basal
+LEAVES: Broadly elliptic, rather large leaves mostly from a basal

 Frequently planted as part of wastewater recovery operations near urban areas